-For Macquarie, you’re welcome to include reference letters; however, the universities are mainly looking for a high GPA and if students meet the required prerequisites.
+For Macquarie University, you’re welcome to include reference letters; however, the universities are mainly looking for a high GPA and the required prerequisites.

 Will I be eligible to practice as an audiologist in Canada?

 You should first contact the regulatory body of the Canadian province in which you plan to work upon graduation.
 It will be your responsibility throughout your studies to ensure you complete the proper requirements in order to practice in Canada.

 You must be aware of the required speech pathology (major) and audiology (minor) clinical hours in order to practice in your province.
-Most programs OzTREKK represents with do not seem to meet Canadian certification requirements “as is.”
+Most programs OzTREKK represents with do not meet Canadian certification requirements “as is.”
 This means you will be required to arrange and undertake additional clinical and course hours as required to meet Canadian standards.